 $120,207,127

-"Lethal Weapon" is a classic buddy cop action-comedy featuring Mel Gibson and Danny Glover in the lead roles.
-The film also boasts a talented supporting cast, including Tom Atkins, Mitchell Ryan, Darlene Love, and Gary Busey.
+"Lethal Weapon" stands as a quintessential buddy cop action-comedy, starring Mel Gibson and Danny Glover, whose on-screen chemistry redefined the genre.
+The film also features a stellar supporting cast, including Tom Atkins, Mitchell Ryan, Darlene Love, and Gary Busey, adding depth to its memorable lineup.

 AdventureComedyCrime